 It is the mild and less serious type of leprosy.
-People suffering from this disease have some patches of flat and pale-colored skin and have no sensation on the affected area because of nerve damage.
+People suffering from this disease have some patches of flat and pale-coloured skin and have no sensation in the affected area because of nerve damage.
 This is less infectious than other forms.
 This infection heals on its own, or it can persist and progress to a more severe form.

 The symptoms at this stage are quite similar to the tuberculoid but the infections may be quite smaller and more in number which may continue and revert to tuberculoid, or to any other advanced form.